-Throughout the last few years there have been countless articles in financial media discussing the future of McDonald’s (MCD).
-Sales growth has been pretty flat, and that has led to the usual doubts about whether the company still has a place in the ‘new world’ of picky and health conscious consumers.
-For what it’s worth I find that theory to be overblown nonsense, something that seems to be confirmed every time I walk past a busy McDonald’s outlet.
+There have been countless articles in financial media discussing the future of McDonald’s (MCD) over the last few years.
+Sales growth has been pretty flat, and this has led to the usual doubts about whether the company still has a place in the ‘new world’ of health conscious consumers.
+For what it’s worth, I think the situation has been overblown – something that seems to be confirmed every time I walk past a busy McDonald’s outlet.

 What I find interesting are the similarities with the early-2000s, a period when an investment in McDonald’s shares could well have delivered a 70% loss.
-Towards the end of the 1990s the stock was flying high along with most others in the dot-com bubble.
+The stock was flying high at the end of the 1990s, along with most others in the dot-com boom.
 Its value had pretty much doubled in the space of two years, and the company was growing sales and profit at a double-digit annual clip.
-As the millennium came to a close, along with the stock market boom, McDonald’s shares traded at something like 30x annual earnings.
+As the millennium came to a close, McDonald’s shares traded at something like 30x annual earnings.

 The rest, as they say, is history.
-In the following three years revenue growth slowed while reported earnings per-share dropped by half.
+Revenue growth slowed, while reported earnings per-share dropped by half over the following three years.
 The stock went on to lose over 70% of its value in the bear market of the early-2000s.
-That kind of tough environment produced exactly the same kind of concerns regarding McDonald’s long-term future as we hear today.
+That tough environment produced exactly the same concerns regarding the company’s long-term future as we hear today.

-What do shareholders do in the face of moderately difficult trading conditions and a torrent of concerns about their company’s place in an ultra-competitive industry?
-Many would have undoubtedly bailed out as the stock price continued to decline.
-Some were probably unfortunate enough to sell right at the bottom, which meant a 70% drop from the peak of 1999/2000.
+What do shareholders do in the face of difficult trading conditions and a torrent of concerns about their company’s place in an ultra-competitive industry?
+Many would have undoubtedly bailed as the stock price continued to decline.
+Some were probably unfortunate enough to sell right at the bottom, which meant a 70% drop from the peak.

 The underlying business, however, was actually pretty stable.
 The stock may well have been overvalued, but revenue and free cash flow were rising.
-Headline earnings had dropped due to impairments and the economic conditions of the time, but the core earnings power of the company was intact.
+Headline earnings had dropped due to one-time impairments, but the core earnings power of the company was intact.

 Hitting The Bottom

 Let’s look at the actual returns that an investor in McDonald’s stock would have seen over that entire period.
-At the peak back in late 1999 a $10,000 investment would have bought you 218 shares of the company’s stock.
+A $10,000 investment would have bought you 218 shares of the company’s stock at the peak back in late-1999.
 Assuming you held for the entire period, those shares would be worth $28,000 today.
 That’s despite seeing the value of those holdings decline all the way to about $3,000 at one point.

 What keeps you in the game when you’re looking at those kind of losses?
 Two things in my opinion.
 Firstly, and as mentioned above, the underlying business keeps doing well.
-The company’s earnings have gone from roughly $1.45 per-share in 2000, to around $5.50 today.
-Even in the worst period of 2000 to 2003, the underlying cashflow remained intact.
-Secondly, the company paid out cash dividends worth around $26.88 per share.
-That works out to around $5,860 in dividend cash on the initial $10,000 investment.
+The company’s earnings have risen from roughly $1.45 per-share in 2000, to around $5.50 today.
+Secondly, the company has paid out cash dividends worth around $26.88 per share.
+That works out to around $5,860 on the initial $10,000 investment.